Skip to content

 Authority enacted

 REPO Act (2024) enables seizure and transfer.
 Not implemented by Biden; status under Trump administration unclear as peace negotiations continue.
-REPO 2.0 introduced in Sept.
-2025 to mandate implementation of REPO.
+REPO 2.0 introduced Sept.
+2025 to mandate implementation.

 European Union